 Inter-marriage both reflects and brings social change.
-This book draws on a unique survey to randomly selected samples of national and European binational couples to demonstrate that the latter are core cells of a future European society.
+This book draws on a unique survey of randomly selected samples of national and European binational couples to demonstrate that the latter are core cells of a future European society.

-Unrestricted freedom of movement has enabled a rise in the number of lower-class and middle-class binational couples between Europeans.
+Unrestricted freedom of movement has enabled a rise in the number of lower-class and middle-class binational couples among Europeans.
 Euro-couples fully integrate in their host cities but secure less support in solving everyday problems than do national ones, partly because of a relatively small network of relatives living close-by.
 Embeddedness in a dense international network and a cosmopolitan outlook also distinguish them from national couples.
 The book challenges the view of cosmopolitanism as exclusively middle-class and highlights contrasts between lower-class and middle-class binational couples.
 Furthermore, it shows that social cosmopolitanism among binational couples is not matched by a commensurate weaker national identification that would enhance support to a more federal Europe.

 This book is primarily addressed to the general public interested in contemporary European society and to academics interested in inter-marriage.
 Since the chapters are quasi stand-alone pieces devoted to specific topics, it provides suitable reading material for social stratification, social networks, civil society, popular culture, and European integration undergraduate and graduate courses.